Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 In the following sections, we will elaborate on the ways of implementing such an object on both the server and the client side.

+**Note:** In order to be able to call methods of your system bus-based D-Bus service, a D-Bus security policy file has to be put in place for that service.
+See [dbus-daemon documentation](https://dbus.freedesktop.org/doc/dbus-daemon.1.html), sections *INTEGRATING SYSTEM SERVICES* and *CONFIGURATION FILE*.
+As an example, you may look at the [policy file for sdbus-c++ integration tests](/tests/integrationtests/files/org.sdbuscpp.integrationtests.conf).

 Implementing the Concatenator example using basic sdbus-c++ API layer
 ---------------------------------------------------------------------